VICO-UoE/URL/README.md

 > *Preprint 2022 ([arXiv 2204.02744](https://arxiv.org/abs/2204.02744))*

 ## Updates
+* November'22, Code of different options for task-specific adapters is released!
+See [TSA](#cross-domain-few-shot-learning-with-task-specific-adapters).
 * March'22, Code for [Cross-domain Few-shot Learning with Task-specific Adapters](https://arxiv.org/pdf/2107.00358.pdf) (CVPR'22) is now available!
 See [TSA](#cross-domain-few-shot-learning-with-task-specific-adapters).
 * Oct'21, Code and models for [Universal Representation Learning from Multiple Domains for Few-shot Classification](https://arxiv.org/pdf/2103.13841.pdf) (ICCV'21) are now available!